Gamma factors of intertwining periods and distinction for inner forms of $\mathrm{GL(n)}$: Computation of the local proportionality constants

-Now consider two generic unramified representations of $G_n$ and $G_m$ respectively, and Then by the inductivity relation of the Rankin-Selberg $L$-factors proved in \cite[Proposition (9.4)]{JPSS83}, one has: where the factors $L(s,\chi_i,\chi_j')$ are those defined in Tate's thesis.
-By \cite[Theorem 5.3]{M11}, the Asai $L$-factors also satisfy a similar relation: and
+Now consider two generic representations of $G_n$ and $G_m$ respectively written as products and of generic representations of smaller general linear groups.
+Then by the inductivity relation of the Rankin-Selberg $L$-factors proved in \cite[Proposition (9.4)]{JPSS83}, one has: and by \cite[Theorem 5.3]{M11}, the Asai $L$-factors also satisfy a similar relation: and

-Notice that for $\pi$ as above (and in fact it is true for any standard module but we don't need this result here):